Evelyn WANG

 be coated with one or more coating layers.
 The coating layer can

-be selected to impart desired properties on the surface, such as,
+be selected to impart desired properties on the surface, such

-for example, mechanical robustness or increased hydrophobicity, or
+as, for example, mechanical robustness or increased

-both.
-For example, the superhydrophobic surface can include a
+hydrophobicity, or both.
+For example, the superhydrophobic

-surface modifying layer on at least a portion of the
+surface can include a surface modifying layer on at least a

-nanostructures.
-The surface modifying layer can be a single layer
+portion of the nanostructures.
+The surface modifying layer can

-or a multilayer.
-For example, an initial coating layer, e.g., a
+be a single layer or a multilayer.
+For example, an initial

-metallic layer can be deposited by (for example) electroless
+coating layer, e.g., a metallic layer can be deposited by (for

-plating, chemical vapor deposition or atomic layer deposition.
-The
+example) electroless plating, chemical vapor deposition or

-initial coating layer can be a polymer or a metal.
-The surface
+atomic layer deposition.
+The initial coating layer can be a

-modifying layer can be a hydrophobic material, such as a polymer
+hydrophobic material, such as a polymer or self-assembled

-hydrophobic polymer, hydrophobic thiol, hydrophobic carboxylic
+polymer, hydrophobic thiol, hydrophobic carboxylic acid or

-saturated hydrocarbon) groups, halohydrocarbon groups (e.g., a
+hydrocarbon) groups, halohydrocarbon groups (e.g., a saturated

-saturated fluorohydrocarbon), or halocarbon groups (e.g., a
+fluorohydrocarbon), or halocarbon groups (e.g., a perfluorinated

-material can be trichloro(1H,1H,2H,2H-perfluorooctyl)silane,
+be trichloro(1H,1H,2H,2H-perfluorooctyl)silane,

 (tridecafluoro-1,1,2,2-tetrahydrooctyl)-1-trichlorosilane,